slack-ruby/slack-api-explorer/DEPLOYMENT.md

 #### SLACK_API_TOKEN

-If your bot servces one team, create a new bot integration on Slack and set `SLACK_API_TOKEN` from the bot integration settings on Slack.
+If your bot services one team, create a new bot integration on Slack and set `SLACK_API_TOKEN` from the bot integration settings on Slack.
 The first time you start the service it will automatically create a team using this token.

 ```
 heroku config:add SLACK_API_TOKEN=...
 ```

+#### SLACK_CLIENT_ID and SLACK_CLIENT_SECRET

+If your bot services mutliple teams, create a new bot app and set `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET`.

 #### Database Backups